St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: The St ackel lift as a generalization of the Eisenhart lift

-If the original Hamiltonian possesses integrals which are polynomial in the momenta, it can be shown that the lifted integrals are still constants of the motion for $H^{L}$.
-In addition, being $p_t$ and $p_u$ integrals, we deduce that the lifted system possesses the same integrability properties of the original one: in particular, the Liouville-Arnold integrability is preserved.
-System \eqref{eq:3.1} can be seen as the symplectic reduction of system \eqref{eq:Lor lift}, through the addition of the first-class constraint $p_t-m=0$.
-This result is sometimes called the Eisenhart-Lichnerowicz theorem \cite{E1928AM,Lich1955}.
+The lifting procedure preserves integrability: if $H$ possesses polynomial integrals of motion, the lifted integrals remain constants of motion for $H^L$.

+The momentum $p_u$ is conserved, and the lifted system inherits the integrability properties of the original one.
+The original system is recovered as the symplectic reduction of the lifted system, fixing the value of its conserved momentum to the charge, $p_u-m=0$; this is the content of the Eisenhart--Lichnerowicz theorem \cite{E1928AM,Lich1955}.